1. APPLICATION OF THESE TERMS AND CONDITIONS

 (b) The Supplier will exercise reasonable care in printing the GTIN symbol but does not guarantee the accuracy or scannability of these symbols.
 No GTIN symbol can be considered defective if it is commercially scannable or is in substantial compliance with GTIN specifications at the time of manufacture.
 The Supplier's liability for manufacturing defects in GTIN symbols is limited to, at the Supplier's discretion, replacement of the packaging bearing the defective symbol or rectification of the symbol, with the manner of rectification at the Supplier's discretion.

 13. TOOLING, MOULDS, DIES, DESIGNS ETC.

 All dies, designs, sketches, negatives, photographs, plates, moulds, stereos, tooling, blocks and engravings commissioned or made available by the Supplier in connection with the supply of any Goods shall remain the property of the Supplier notwithstanding that a charge may be made for their recovery, creation, use, maintenance and storage.
-If applicable, the Supplier may destroy these items if not utilised for 2 years.
+The Supplier may choose to dispose of these items if not utilised for 2 years.
 If new tooling is subsequently required it will be at the cost of the Purchaser.

 14. QUANTITY AND QUALITY TOLERANCES